🌐 View this article in:

-Beyond the EOL date, legacy versions of Revu that use a Perpetual or Enterprise License may still work, but Bluebeam cannot guarantee they will function without issue.
-Technical Support and access to Studio functionality will no longer be available for those versions.
+Beyond the EOL date (June 28, 2023), legacy versions of Revu that use a Perpetual or Enterprise license may still work, but Bluebeam cannot guarantee they will function without issue.
+Technical support and access to Studio functionality will no longer be available for those versions.

 I work at a large company.
 How can I determine who the admin/owner is for my Revu license?

 We suggest you contact your IT department since they are most likely the owner of your software license.